Lack of marquee games to make NCAA tourney selection harder - WHIZ News

-That hasn’t happened this year as the Huskies haven’t played a team outside the Big East who is ranked because of the coronavirus pandemic.
-UConn had games scheduled early on against No. 2 Louisville and then-No. 6 Mississippi State, but those were wiped out when the Huskies were on pause because of the virus.
+That hasn’t happened this season, as the Huskies haven’t played a ranked team outside the Big East Conference because of the coronavirus pandemic.
+UConn had games scheduled early on against No. 2 Louisville and then-No. 6 Mississippi State, but those were wiped out when the Huskies were on pause because of COVID-19 issues.

-A game against Baylor was canned earlier this month when Lady Bears coach Kim Mulkey tested positive for the coronavirus.
-UConn has two more chances to play non-conference ranked teams with Tennessee and South Carolina on the schedule.
+A game against Baylor was called off earlier this month when Lady Bears coach Kim Mulkey tested positive for the coronavirus.
+UConn has two more chances to play nonconference ranked teams, with Tennessee and South Carolina on the schedule.

-The Huskies aren’t alone with games getting wiped out as 10 of the current members of the AP women’s basketball poll haven’t played a non-conference ranked opponent yet this season, including the five Pac-12 teams who are in the Top 25.
+The Huskies aren’t alone having games wiped out: 10 of the current members of the AP women’s college basketball poll haven’t played a nonconference ranked opponent yet this season, including the five Pac-12 teams in the Top 25.

-Five more have only played one ranked opponent who isn’t in their conference.
-The only non-conference matchup between top 10 teams this season was an early-season contest between then-No. 1 South Carolina and eight-ranked N.C.
-State.
+Five more have played only one ranked opponent that isn’t in their conference.
+The only nonconference matchup between top 10 teams this season was an early-season contest between then-No. 1 South Carolina and eight-ranked North Carolina State.
 The Wolfpack pulled off the upset.
-Conversely on the men’s side a majority of the current Top 25 have played at least one ranked non-conference opponent.
+Conversely on the men’s side, a majority of the current Top 25 have played at least one ranked nonconference opponent.

-“It’s not going to be apples to apples this year,” selection committee chairwoman Nina King said in a phone interview with the AP.
+“It’s not going to be apples to apples this year,” selection committee chairwoman Nina King said in a phone interview.
 “It’s certainly a challenge. … The thing about selecting teams is it isn’t one piece of criteria we look at.
 It’s a lot of different things.
 One isn’t more weighed than another.
 We’ll have lively discussions.”

-Longtime ESPN and CBS analyst Deb Antonelli was sad for the sport that so many great games have been canceled or postponed.
+Longtime ESPN and CBS analyst Deb Antonelli was sad that so many women’s basketball games have been canceled or postponed.

 “It’s disappointing we can’t showcase the game at the highest level because our game has prospered and grown in so many ways,” she said.
 “The so-called eye test is really going to put additional pressure on the committee because whether you like the numbers or metrics, having the whole tournament in San Antonio removes geography, now they can’t hide behind the geography.”

-King admitted it may be harder to select 64 teams this year with less data from non-conference matchups, but she has faith the committee will get it done.
+King acknowledged it may be harder to select 64 teams this year with less data from nonconference matchups, but she has faith the committee will get it done.

 “You know the movie ‘Casablanca’ … where they go, ‘Round up the usual suspects?’”
 Auriemma said.
 “I think that’s what’s gonna happen.
 When it all breaks down, just round up the usual suspects.”

-With all the games that have been postponed or cancelled so far there is some fear that teams may not even reach the 13-game minimum.
+Given all the games that have been postponed or canceled so far, there is some fear that teams may not reach the 13-game minimum.
 UConn has played only seven games and its next two were postponed.

 “It’s unprecedented and there’s no handbook for this one either.
 We’ll work through,” King said.
 “COVID is COVID and we don’t want to penalize a team for the uncontrollable.”